Structure-preserving and thermodynamically consistent finite element discretization for visco-resistive MHD with

 A numerical method for visco-resistive MHD with heat transfer and thermoelectric effect was developed based on the weak form of the equations, derived from a variational formulation in nonequilibrium thermodynamics.
 Hamilton's principle, extended to systems with dissipation, is shown to be a strong source of guidance to derive schemes which preserve important features of these complex flows.
 In particular, the two laws of thermodynamics are satisfied at the fully discrete level, with energy being preserved and entropy not allowed to be destroyed, for various thermal boundary conditions.
 Numerical results confirms the accuracy and stability of the scheme while showcasing how dissipation modifies MHD flows.

 The present work paves the way for further studies.
 The same approach could be used for the numerical approximation of other equations that can be derived from a variational principle.
 An important example is that of multiphase flows which have a large spectrum of applications in theoretical science and industry alike.
-Such equations also allow for a virtually infinite number of coupling potentials and dissipation processes, thus making consistency with thermodynamics a critical and challenging target.
+Such equations also allow for a virtually infinite number of dissipative processes and couplings, thus making consistency with thermodynamics a critical and challenging target.
 On the other hand, the present method could be adapted to deal with challenging regimes including stiff gradients or general equations of states. \textit{Ad hoc} numerical modifications would then be needed to ensure positive temperature and densities, as well as accurate and robust shock-capturing.

 \paragraph{Acknowledgment.} We are thankful for fruitful discussions with Xavier Garbet.
 Evan Gawlik was supported by NSF grant DMS-2533499 and the Simons Foundation award MPS-TSM-00002615.
 Fran\c{c}ois Gay-Balmaz was supported by a startup grant from Nanyang Technological University.
 Fran\c{c}ois Gay-Balmaz and Bastien Manach-P\'erennou were supported by the National Research Foundation Singapore (NRF) core funding ‘Fusion Science for Clean Energy’.